18F/site-scanning/tools/README.md

 of memory.
 The example scripts here have code in them to handle pagination, and also use http sessions to speed up the process.

+You will need to have python3 on your system for these scripts to work.

 ## newcodegovsites.py

 This script looks for new sites that have `/code.json` files.
 By default,